kalor62/kmxcoder/README.md

 # KMX Coder - VSCode Extension

 KMX Coder is a VSCode extension that helps you optimize and analyze your code with ease.
 It leverages the power of ChatGPT, an advanced AI language model by OpenAI, to refactor your code and provide you with valuable insights and suggestions for improvement.
-With two simple commands, you can transform your code and make it more efficient and maintainable.
+With simple commands, you can transform your code and make it more efficient and maintainable.
+With custom prompt command it can write code for you or do whatever you want, be creative!

 ## Features